Environmental peacebuilding: Limits of scholarship

 While there is a substantial volume of case-based, qualitative research that explores the impacts of specific environmental peacebuilding projects or initiatives (see "Environmental peacebuilding in the Middle East" and "Environmental peacebuilding in other world regions" below), there are less large-N, statistical studies available on this topic which renders it more difficult to robustly determine that such environmental peacebuilding initiatives are the direct causes, rather than outcomes, of more peaceful interstate relations.
 The few large-N available studies indicate that transnational conservation and international water cooperation can contribute to peacebuilding.

-A 2024 article put forward a comprehensive agenda-setting piece in International Affairs that identifies critical research gaps in relation to climate change and proposes four core sub-themes to bridge climate change and peacebuilding, advancing the integration of climate considerations into peace research and practice: